emmercm/www/src/blog/_discussion-guide-more-than-a-glitch.md

 ## Discussion ground rules

+I discussed this book in a workplace setting, which is an inherently unsafe place to discuss su

 ## Chapter 1

 - Much of the introduction is centered around the word “technochauvinism” and some real-world examples of it.
 What does the word mean to you, in your own words?